AgentMC/Sao19/Translate/En/Part5.md

 The name of the girl who floated her stretched body on the water surface kicking the water with both feet was Fizel Synthesis Twenty-nine.

 During the Foreign World War she had a special titled being "numbered trainee", but after it she soon got publicly promoted and now she was a genuine Integrity Knight.
-She was given silver armor made according to her physique and a dragon named "Himawari"<sup><a href="#Prim9">9</a></sup> and Recently she was mainly flying around the Human World with intelligence missions.
+She was given silver armor made according to her physique and a dragon named "Himawari"<sup><a href="#Prim9">9</a></sup> and recently she was mainly flying around the Human World with intelligence missions.

 "Fizel-sama, I haven’t seen you for a while, have you been at a mission again?"